Spanish Fairs: How to Celebrate Like Locals

 flamenco shop in malaga

-For the full feria experience, you essentially need a flamenco dress!
-Since prices for a nice flamenco dress start from 100 € upwards, you can consider to buy one second-hand.
+Since prices for a nice flamenco dress start from 100 € upwards, you can consider buying one second-hand.

-But since flamenco fashion changes from one year to another, I decided to rather rent one.
 There are so many fancy designs, why should I go to every feria with the same dress?

 Even if many designs and color mixtures seem a bit too daring to Non-Latinos, the flamenco dress is all about being showy and flamboyant.

-And yes, you actually can mix polka dots with fringes!
+For the accessories, you should follow the thumb rule: the more, the better!
 Ferias are about the passion of life and you should be prepared to transmit yours!

 2. Get the Spanish attitude!